SR220622/visualization/02_activities/assignments/assignment_3.md

 - Choose a dataset of interest from the [City of Toronto’s Open Data Portal](https://www.toronto.ca/city-government/data-research-maps/open-data/) or [Ontario’s Open Data Catalogue](https://data.ontario.ca/).
 - Using Python and one other data visualization software (Excel or free alternative, Tableau Public, any other tool you prefer), create two distinct visualizations from your dataset of choice.
 - For each visualization, describe and justify:

+   I have chosen the Toronto Traffic Volume dataset from the City of Toronto's Open Data Portal.
+This dataset provides detailed information on traffic flow across major roads in Toronto, including vehicle counts by time of day and location.
     > Visualization 1: Line Chart (Python - Matplotlib/Seaborn)
     What software did you use to create your data visualization?
     Python with Matplotlib and Seaborn libraries